 Coronavirus has recently emerged from Wuhan in China and is continuing to spread around the world, being able to infect both humans and animals.
 As scientists strive towards developing ways of fighting this previously unknown threat, we can all take measures to stop the spread of the coronavirus.

-As the number of coronavirus cases increases worldwide, the World Health Organisation has declared it a public health emergency of international concern.
+As the number of coronavirus cases increases worldwide, the World Health Organisation has labelled it a pandemic.

 Check out this guide to learn how to create emergency pandemic plans for your company.